scwood/simple-promise/README.md

-This is small [Promises/A+](https://promisesaplus.com) implementation that I wrote to try and understand promises a little better.
-All tests pass and I tried to make it as simple as possible!
+This is small [Promises/A+](https://promisesaplus.com) implementation that I wrote for fun and to try and understand the promises spec a little better.
+All tests pass!

+I also added some of the modern goodies not defined in the spec like the constructor API, `.catch`, and the static `resolve`/`reject`/`all` methods.

 See it in action: